henliz/PtM-Tech-Skillcheck/README.md

 >
 > Don't forget to disable the "Add impossible flag to dialogue" in the preferences, to prevent any dialogue errors.

+You will have 2 weeks to complete this task upon your application being accepted.
 Once you're done, reach out to henliz or Kaylinh.
-If you applied to Integration or Systems, you may proceed and complete the tasks in the corresponding folders.
+If you applied to Integration or Systems, you may proceed upon approval of the Gameplay task, and have 2 weeks to complete your next task in the corresponding folder.

 ## BG3 Toolkit Resources
 Some useful YouTube tutorials to get started: